-The MASB Board of Directors approved the following priorities for the 2015-2016 legislative session.
+The MASB Board of Directors approved the following priorities for the 2017-2018 legislative session.
 These priorities will guide the work of the Government Relations staff.

 Support mandatory training for all school board members, including public school academies.

-Research shows that board members who have the fundamental skills and knowledge needed to make effective decisions at the board table are more able to successfully support student achievement and financial stability in their districts.
+Research shows that board members who have the fundamental skills and knowledge needed to make effective decisions at the board table are able to more successfully support student achievement and financial stability in their districts.

 Protect the School Aid Fund and local revenues from state tax policy changes.

-As changes to state tax policy are considered, it needs to be acknowledged how those changes affect those public entities that receive the revenue.
+As changes to state tax policy are considered, it needs to be acknowledged how those changes affect the public entities that receive the revenue.
 The School Aid Fund and local revenues need to be protected from all negative tax revenue changes made at the state level.